Articles

 Learn the lingo

 The supermarket is full of foods labeled reduced sodium or light in sodium.
 But don't assume that means they're low in sodium.
-For example, a can of chicken noodle soup that claims to have 25% less sodium still has a whopping 524 mg in 1 cup.
-It's only lower in sodium compared with regular chicken noodle soup, which has more than 790 mg of sodium in a cup.
+It just means the products have less sodium than do the regular versions of the products.

-Here's a rundown on common sodium claims and what they really mean:
+Here's what common sodium claims in the United States really mean:

 - Sodium-free or salt-free.
-Each serving in this product contains less than 5 mg of sodium.
+Each serving in this product has less than 5 mg of sodium.

 - Low sodium.
 Each serving contains 140 mg of sodium or less.

 - Unsalted or no salt added.
-No salt is added during processing of a food that normally contains salt.
-However, some foods with these labels may still be high in sodium because some of the ingredients may be high in sodium.
+No salt is added during processing of a food that usually contains salt.
+But some foods with these labels might not be sodium-free.
+That's because some of the ingredients still may contain sodium.